HaaPut/turbovoxels/Readme.md

-		                 if float is not supported by output file -radius R     : (unsigned) stencil radius for min-max flow (~noise size) -thresh th    : (double) threshold value of binary image
+		                 if float is not supported by output file -radius R     : (unsigned) stencil radius for min-max flow (~noise size) -thresh th    : (double) threshold value of binary image -clamp        : clamp output value to range of input(default) or values supplied via -lthresh/-uthresh.

 Chan-Vese Segmentation:
 ----------------------